 As of December 31, 2017

+Actual As Adjusted(1)

-Actual As Adjusted (in thousands, except share and per share amounts) (Unaudited)
+(in thousands, except share

+and per share amounts)

+(Unaudited)

-Cash and cash equivalents \$ 7,310 \$ -
+Cash and cash equivalents \$ 7,310 \$

-Long-term liabilities 24,985 -
+Long-term liabilities 24,985

 Stockholders' equity

 Preferred stock - no par value; 1,000,000 shares authorized; 1 and 0 shares issued and

-outstanding as of both December 31, 2017 and June 30, 2017 - -
+outstanding as of both December 31, 2017 and June 30, 2017

-Common stock - \$0.001 par value; 275,000,000 and 175,000,000 shares authorized as of December 31, 2017 and June 30, 2017, respectively, 115,318,510 and 89,118,510 shares
+Common stock - \$0.001 par value; 275,000,000 and 175,000,000 shares authorized as

+of December 31, 2017 and June 30, 2017, respectively, 11,531,851 and 8,911,851

-issued and outstanding as of December 31, 2017 and June 30, 2017, respectively 115 -
+shares issued and outstanding as of December 31, 2017 and June 30, 2017,

+respectively 115

-Additional paid-in capital 87,574 -
+Additional paid-in capital 87,574

-Accumulated other comprehensive loss (29) -
+Accumulated other comprehensive loss (29)

 Accumulated deficit (79,848)

 Total stockholders' equity 7,812

 Total capitalization \$ 32,797

-(1) A \$ increase or decrease in the assumed public offering price of \$ per share of common stock, which is the last reported sale price of our common stock on the NYSE American on , would increase or decrease, as appropriate, our as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by approximately \$ million, assuming the number of shares of common stock offered by us as set forth on the cover page of this prospectus remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, a unit increase or decrease in the number of shares of common stock offered by us, based on the assumed public offering price of \$ per share of common stock, would increase or decrease our as adjusted cash and cash equivalents, total assets and total stockholders' equity by approximately \$ million, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(1) A \$ increase or decrease in the assumed public offering price of \$ per Share, which is the last reported sale price of our common stock on the NYSE American on , and a \$\ increase or decrease in the assumed public offering price of \$\ per Series A Preferred Share, would increase or decrease, as appropriate, our as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by approximately \$ million, assuming the number of Shares and Series A Preferred Shares offered by us as set forth on the cover page of this prospectus remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, a increase or decrease in the number of Shares increase or decrease in the number of Series A Preferred Shares offered by us, based on the assumed public offering price and a per Share and the assumed public offering price of \$ per Series A Preferred Share, would increase or decrease our as adjusted cash and cash equivalents, total assets and total stockholders' equity by approximately \$ million, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-The number of shares of common stock shown above to be outstanding after this offering is based on 115,918,510 shares outstanding as of May 1, 2018 and excludes:
+The number of shares of common stock shown above to be outstanding after this offering is based on 11,591,851 shares of common stock outstanding as of June 8, 2018, which excludes:

-13,655,835 shares of common stock issuable upon exercise of stock options under our 2008 Omnibus Equity Incentive Plan, with a weighted-average exercise price \$1.22 per share;

-- 1,344,165 shares of common stock reserved for future issuance under our 2008 Omnibus Equity Incentive Plan; and - any shares of common stock issuable to Lincoln Park Capital Fund, LLC ("Lincoln Park"), an Illinois limited liability company, under that certain common stock purchase agreement dated July 24, 2017, by and between the Company and Lincoln Park whereby Lincoln Park agreed to purchase up to an aggregate of \$16,000,000 of our common stock from time to time over the 36-month term of the agreement.
+- · 1,376,333 shares of common stock issuable upon exercise of stock options under our 2008 Omnibus Equity Incentive Plan, with a weighted-average exercise price \$12.2 per share; - · 123,666 shares of common stock reserved for future issuance under our 2008 Omnibus Equity Incentive Plan; - · any shares of common stock issuable to Lincoln Park Capital Fund, LLC ("Lincoln Park"), an Illinois limited liability company, under that certain common stock purchase agreement dated July 24, 2017, by and between the Company and Lincoln Park whereby Lincoln Park agreed to purchase up to an aggregate of \$16,000,000 of our common stock from time to time over the 36-month term of the agreement (the "Lincoln Park Purchase Agreement"); and